GitauHarrison/notes/tags_flask_blog_posts.md

 ![Tags Overview Image](images/tags/tags_overview.png)

 Tags are a simple classification system that can be used in a blog post.
-A tag can be applied to multiple blog posts and similary multiple blog posts can be related to one another outside their category.
+A tag can be applied to multiple blog posts and, similary, multiple blog posts can be related to one another outside their category.
 For example, a blog may have a tag called "Flask".
 People interested in reading posts related to "Flask" only can click on this link and they will find relevant posts.
+This article shows how to build the project from scratch.
+However, if you would like to skip to the Tags section, you can begin from [Working With A Database](#working-with-a-database).

 ### Table Of Contents